Theatre Arts Classes Fall 2025

 • THAR 19

-Introduction to Movement & Mask
+Intro to Movement and Mask

 with Reed Martin